Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Complexity Analysis of Foreplan

-\begin{theorem} The number of linear programming constraints and variables are polynomial in the state space. \end{theorem} \begin{proof} By Equation~\ref{eq:lp}, Foreplan generates one variable per possible state and one constraint for each state and action combination. \end{proof}
+\begin{theorem} The number of linear programming constraints and variables Foreplan creates are polynomial in the state space. \end{theorem} \begin{proof} By Eq.~\ref{eq:lp}, Foreplan generates one variable per possible state and one constraint for each state and action combination. \end{proof}